Skip to main content

 Transition Resources

-Post-Secondary Transition Agencies
+Post-Secondary Transition Agencies & Supports

 The Kane County TPC provides resources and networking to help students and parents plan and navigate the transition process.
 The Council also holds informational webinars.